atulmishra-one/tila/README.md

 tila
 ====

-This is mobile social networking site project plaese do not modify it
+This is personal mobile social networking site project please do not modify it